TUD-CityAI-Lab/cityai-projects/noise-pollution-and-perception/index.md

 ---
 layout: default
+title: "Listening to our Cities: Using Smart Sensors and Machine Learning to Study Urban Noise Pollution"
 ---

 ## Listening to our Cities: Using Smart Sensors and Machine Learning to Study Urban Noise Pollution